Nathan-Hall/Bitcoin-Options-GEX/README.md

 - main.py takes all options contracts from Deribit (largest crypto options exchange) and calculates total naive gamma exposure and the gamma distribution.
 - Further work would work on calculating Vanna exposure and make more realistic assumptions then naive gamma distribution
 - Don't judge my code too hard, this was really one of my first real coding projects :)
+- I have uploaded some example pictures from the output, I think it is pretty cool still